zigbee-alliance/distributed-compliance-ledger/docs/how-to.md

 - Node exceeded the maximum number of unsigned blocks withing the window: `SignedBlocksWindow - MinSignedPerWindow`

 Note that jailed node will not be removed from the main index to track validator nodes.
-So it is not possible to create a new node with the same `address`.
+So it is not possible to create a new node with the same `validator address`.
 In order to unjail the node and return it to the active tendermint validator set the sufficient number of Trustee's approvals is needed
 (see authorization rules).